Oregon Becomes First State To Legalize Magic Mushrooms

 The WHO report predicts that the decline in alcohol consumption will reduce the incidence of alcohol-related health problems in Russia and alleviate costs for the Russian medical system.
 The report attributes the decline to government restrictions on the alcohol industry, falling demand for unrecorded alcohol, and rising interest in healthy lifestyles.
 Nevertheless, Russia continues to have one of the highest levels of alcohol consumption anywhere in the world.
 In fact, the average Russian over the age of 15 years old drinks about 11 liters (almost three gallons) of pure ethanol every year.

 In 2013, the government made the decision to classify beer as an alcoholic beverage.
 Previously, any drink with less than 10% alcohol content was legally a “soft drink” in Russia.
-The new classification took effect after beer sales in Russia increased by 40% and the government raised taxes on the brewing industry by 200%.
+The new classification took effect after beer sales in Russia increased by 40%, prompting the government to raise taxes on the brewing industry by 200%.

 Additionally, the government has taken measures to control alcohol smuggling and illegal alcohol production.
 In 2006, excise tax stamps for alcohol became mandatory in Russia.
-In 2014, the Russia government amplified criminal penalties for alcohol trafficking, and in 2016, the government developed a monitoring system for all alcohol sales throughout the country.
+In 2014, the Russia government amplified criminal penalties for alcohol trafficking.
+Two years later, the government developed a monitoring system for all alcohol sales throughout the country.
 As a result, unrecorded alcohol in Russia is now less accessible.

-The WHO report explains that the decline in alcohol consumption also coincides with social initiatives to promote healthy lifestyles.
+The WHO report explains that the decline in alcohol consumption has also coincided with social initiatives to promote healthy lifestyles.
 Like many Americans and Europeans, more Russians are taking interest in exercise and nutrition.
 Consequently, many Russians are choosing to drink less alcohol.

 Alcohol is a major source of death in Russia and throughout the world.
 In fact, about 1 in every 20 deaths worldwide is the result of an alcohol-related disease, injury, accident, murder, or suicide.
 Alcohol abuse damages a person’s brain, liver, and other organs, and increases the likelihood of cancer and heart disease.
 According to the WHO report, life expectancy for Russians has risen as Russians have consumed less alcohol.
 In fact, overall mortality fell by 39% for Russian men and 36% for Russian women from 2003 to 2018.
 Currently, life expectancy in Russia is 68 years for men and 78 years for women.
 By comparison, life expectancy for Russian men was only 57 years in the 1990s, a period in Russian history when alcohol consumption increased.